ninewise/dissertation/umgap/paper.md

 tryptic and 9-mer configurations of UMGAP.
 Also take into account that precision is a more important accuracy metric than sensitivity for most biological applications, especially with deeply sequenced samples.
-In terms of speed Kraken 2 is the best-performing tool, with UMGAP’s tryptic configurations following in close range.
+In terms of speed Kraken 2 is the best-performing tool, with UMGAP's tryptic configurations following in close range.
 Clark and the UMGAP 9-mer configurations are still considerably faster than Kraken and Kaiju.